Molajo/IoC/README.md

 #### Standard Properties

-The Custom DI Handler has access to the following class properties:
+The Custom Service Provider has access to the following class properties:

 1. **$getService** - Closure to request a service of the IoCC, defined above
 2. **$setService** - Closure to set a service contained within the IoCC registry, defined above